Warning: This work has been rated 18+ for language, violence, and mature content.

 He stood about three inches taller than her.
 If he had to guess, she was either older or the same age as him.
 The first remark out of her mouth ticked him off.

 “Kind of short for a boy, aren’t you?”

-“I’ve got about a year or two left in me,” Ren responded.
-He was certain she was fooling around with him.
-He’s fifteen at 5 '10.
+“I’ve got about a year or two left in me,” he responded.
+He was certain she was fooling around with him, he’s fifteen at 5 '10.
 He thought he was at a rather good height.

 “I take it you know what Ainsworth’s magic is?”
 She asked.

 “Photons.
 They call it crystal magic because that’s what solidified light particles take the shape of.”